|

 "The Worlds Oldest Roller Coaster" at Lakemont Park.
 It is actually a Pennsylvania Historical Landmark you can ride!
 Altoona, PA is home to this unique PA Amusement Park.
 E. Joy Morris Company built the, Leap-The-Dips, at the park in 1902.
 It is the only side friction roller coaster left in the United State.
 In 1996, Lakemont's Leap-The-Dips was awarded a plaque and named a National Historic Landmark.
 After standing idle for 14 years, Lakemont's Leap-The-Dips, was finally restored and reopened on Memorial Day, 1999.
 The wooden tracks with wooden trough keeps the ride smooth and a lot quieter than most roller coasters built today.
 Leap The Dips has been closed since 2022 with plans of reopening it eventually, but as of 2026 it has not been reopened.

 A side-friction roller coaster isn't bolted to its tracks with underwheels.
 That is what makes the ride much smoother and quieter.
 There's an interesting history behind getting this Altoona, PA Landmark back together again.
 You can read about it when you visit Lakemont Parks history.
 Do you know Lakemont Park is the 8th oldest PA Amusement Park in the World?
-UPDATE AS OF 2025 There unfortunately are plans by Lakemont Park to sell Leap The Dips, which would cause it to be moved from its current location to another one (with it losing it grandfathered status when it comes to regulations), rumors are that an amusement park in eastern Tennessee may have been one of the buyers, but that is not confirmed.
-In the mean time, there is an ongoing legal dispute between Lakemont's current owners and the county on whether or not the sale can take place.
-I will be sure to keep everyone updated on how this unfolds.
+UPDATE AS OF 2026 There were plans by Lakemont Park to sell Leap The Dips, which would have caused it to be moved from its current location to another one (with it losing it grandfathered status when it comes to regulations) but thankfully it was blocked by a judge.
+In the mean time, there is an ongoing legal dispute between Lakemont's current owners and the county.
+The park remains closed as of 2026 and it's uncertain when the park will reopen.

 The Worlds Oldest Roller Coaster